hzau-liulab/DynaBCE/README.md

 # Description
 DynaBCE is dynamic ensemble algorithm to effectively identify conformational B-cell epitopes by leveraging feature- and template-based methods.
+Using novel handcrafted structural descriptors and embeddings from protein language models, we developed machine learning and deep learning modules based on boosting algorithms and geometric graph neural networks, respectively.
+Furthermore, we built a template module by leveraging known structural template information and transformer-based algorithms to capture binding signatures.
+The three modules were integrated by a dynamic weighted ensemble strategy to fully explore the strengths of each module for different samples.
 ![image](img/Framework.png)

 # Third-party software